oanda/apidocs/v1/stream.md

 * For example, if your re-connection attempt recevies a HTTP error, back off for 1 second before initiating the next reconnection attempt.
 Double the back off interval until the connection is successfully established.
 *

-## Partners

-Please note that partners, while using our API, may be asked to restrict the number of instrument subscriptions and the number of active connections.
-Please get in touch with us to verify your application needs and requirements